 Let's translate this.

-The scans showed this area had less connectivity with other key brain areas (dentate nucleus and right frontal pole).
+The scans showed the IFC area had less connectivity with other key brain areas (dentate nucleus and right frontal pole).

 The dentate nucleus is a relay system to the spinal cord and out from there….basically a connector between the brain and body.

 The right frontal pole wears many hats: